Announcements and New Resources

 Sustainable Building Program Newsletter

-The topic of the September/October newsletter was the 2018 Sustainable Building Tour.
+The topic of the March/April newsletter was the 2019 Sustainable Building Award Recognition.
 Subscribe to the newsletter to learn more about sustainable building topics, current happenings in the Program, projects that are going through the certification process as well as announcements of events related to sustainable building.

 Our Coconino Community College Special Project intern, Don Fisher, recently completed an Excel spreadsheet listing 254 books on sustainable building topics that are available at the Flagstaff City-Coconino County Public Library.
 As it is in spreadsheet format, the entries can be filtered by topic, name, date of publication, author and location.
 This can be done by clicking the dropdown menu on the heading and choosing the desired category or selection.